thsant/3dmcap/doc/index.rst

 ..
-3-Demeter Capture documentation master file, created by sphinx-quickstart on Wed Mar  7 14:18:17 2018.
+3dmcap documentation master file, created by sphinx-quickstart on Wed Mar  7 14:18:17 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-3-Demeter Capture Tutorial
+3dmcap Tutorial
 ==========================

-*3-Demeter Capture* is an application for three-dimensional reconstruction of objects from digital images.
+*3dmcap* is an application for three-dimensional reconstruction of objects from digital images.
 It allows an ordinary camera and a computer to operate as *a simple 3-D scanner*.
 The application assists the user on imaging and computing a cloud of 3-D